zer0cache/matic-docs/docs/develop/getting-started.md

 // web3 object is now connected with Polygon's node
 ```

-### Building a new dApp on Polygon?
+### **Building a new dApp on Polygon?**

 Decentralized applications (dApps) act as the bridge between users and their data privacy on the blockchain.
-The growing number of dApps confirms their effectiveness within the blockchain ecosystem, solving problems like completing transactions between two participants without the prerequisite of central authority through smart contracts.
+The increasing number of dApps validates their usefulness within the blockchain ecosystem, solving challenges like executing transactions between two participants without the need for central authority via smart contracts.

-If you do not have experience building Decentralized applications (dApps), below are links to resources that can bring you up to speed on the tools required to build, debug and deploy Decentralized applications (dApps) to the Polygon Network and the blockchain as a whole.
+Suppose you have no prior experience building decentralized applications (dApps).
+In that case, the below-mentioned resources will give you a head start on the tools required to build, debug, and deploy dApps on the Polygon Network.

 - [Full Stack dApp: Tutorial Series](https://kauri.io/full-stack-dapp-tutorial-series/5b8e401ee727370001c942e3/c)
 - [Web3.js](https://www.dappuniversity.com/articles/web3-js-intro)
 - [Ethers.js](https://docs.ethers.io/v5/)